FAQs about Heartburn and What Causes ItFAQs about Heartburn and how you can manage it

 What is heartburn?

 Heartburn occurs when stomach acids reflux, or flow up, into the esophagus.
-Prilosec OTC® is only indicated for the treatment of frequent heartburn.
-If you think you may have any of the symptoms described below,please talk to your doctor or healthcare provider.
+Frequent heartburn is defined as heartburn occurring two or more days a week.
+Prilosec OTC is indicated for the treatment of frequent heartburn.
+If you think you may have any of the symptoms of frequent heartburn ,please talk to your doctor or healthcare provider.

-Are there certain foods that cause heartburn?
+Are there certain foods that can cause heartburn?

 Tomatoes or tomato-based products

 Stomach acid contains a powerful acid called hydrochloric acid.
 This acid is produced to help the body break down food.
 While the stomach is naturally protected from this potent acid, the esophagus does not have the same protection.
 So, if acidic stomach contents come into contact with the esophagus, the esophagus’ skin-like lining can be irritated or injured and result in the burning sensation known as heartburn.

 What is GERD?